-They’ve been a hardy mainstay of heavy metal iconography for decades, even inspiring their own loosely definable sub-genre.
+Of course, metal and Vikings have a long and fruitful interconnected relationship.
+Warriors with swords and beards and drinking horns, pillaging and looting, fighting and marauding have been a mainstay of heavy metal iconography for decades, even inspiring their own loosely definable sub-genre.

-We donned our horned headgear and manned the longboats to work out the 10 best rock and metal songs about Vikings – and because there are too many to choose from, and because we always wanted to use this pun for something: Bathory’s not included.
+We donned our horned headgear and manned the longboats to work out the 10 best rock and metal songs about Vikings.
+Onwards!

 Led Zeppelin – Immigrant Song (Led Zeppelin III, 1970)

-With Page’s urgent choppy riff and Percy’s chest-beating bravado, this provocatively-titled rampage set the template for future Viking metal, these glorious lyrics tapping into an ancient spirit of roving conquest with clear parallels to the decadent devastation of Zeppelin on tour.
+With Jimmy Page’s urgent choppy riff and Robert Plant’s chest-beating bravado, Led Zeppelin’s provocatively-titled rampage set the template for future Viking metal, these glorious lyrics tapping into an ancient spirit of roving conquest with clear parallels to the decadent devastation of Zeppelin on tour.

-Cover versions by Dark Angel, The Sword, Infectious Grooves, Demons & Wizards, even the brilliantly bold live mangling by Enslaved, can’t match the swashbuckling majesty of the original.
+Cover versions by Dark Angel, The Sword, Infectious Grooves and even the brilliantly bold live mangling by Enslaved, can’t match the swashbuckling majesty of the original.

 Peter Hammill – Viking (Fool’s Mate, 1971)